Grants are often a priority for many nonprofits. Creating self-sustaining programs should be as well.

 Budgets are ending, new budgets are being approved, and so on.
-While that news might appear boring to some, this is the moment we live for!
-As we close out one fiscal year and look towards a new one, organizations have the opportunity to work with staff and boards to evaluate programs and projects and figure out what to do to make sure the foundations are in place to build sustainable bases.
+As we close out one fiscal year and look towards a new one, organizations have the opportunity to work with staff and boards to evaluate programs and projects.
+Grants and self-sustaining programs are keys.
+The challenge is figuring out what to do to make sure the foundations are in place to build sustainable bases.

 Let’s put this into perspective.

 If you sow a few tomato plant seeds in a little pot, make sure they are planted in nutrient rich soil, water them regularly, and make sure they have plenty of sunlight, you can expect to see small sprouts grow into a nice sized plants this season.
 In fact, you expect those plants to produce fruit at the end of summer.
 If you have an especially green thumb you might even win the blue ribbon at the local fair for your amazing tomatoes!

 A normal gardener does not plan for their seed to produce tomatoes in one day or for it to shrink and grow in height randomly each week.
 The healthiest plants follow the order of nature.
 They start small and grow bigger based on the environment and support they receive.
 We expect the survival of the fittest.

 Perhaps those of us in the nonprofit world should take a lesson from nature as we grow our programs.
 We tend to dream big and expect fruit immediately.
 Grants often create the illusion that we can bypass all the nurturing , weeding and watering and jump straight into the final harvest.
 Non-profits with the good fortune of receiving a grant to fund 100% of their program during its implementation stage tend to struggle the most when they are forced to prune back during the following years.
 The reality is that grant funds are not and will not always be readily available.